Last updated

 Overview

-Veterans can elect to see a community care provider when telehealth is the only modality of care offered at their nearest VA site.
-These appointments require a great deal of resources from VA personnel and are more costly to the VA.
-A hearing evaluation, hearing aid fitting, and three follow up appointments provided through a private practice provider cost the facility approximately $1500 per veteran.
-Five visits within the VA would cost approximately $175 salary dollars.
+When telehealth is the the only option at the nearest VA site, veterans may choose community care providers.
+These appointments require substantial VA personnel resources and are more costly.
+For example, a hearing evaluation, hearing aid fitting, and three follow up appointments through a private practice provider cost approximately $1500 per veteran, compared to $175 in salary costs for five visits within the VA.

-Boothless audiometry is a streamlined approach for offering audiology services at the community-based clinics.
-Clinic operations are more efficient, it reduces costs, and improves the quality of care.
-Many veterans utilize the VA solely for hearing healthcare.
-We believe if these veterans have a great experience in audiology, they are more likely to consider using other VA services.
-Our goal is to give veterans the option to choose their local VA clinic to receive quality hearing healthcare for life.
+Boothless audiometry offers a streamlined approach to delivering audiology services at VA clinics.
+This model improves clinic efficiency, reduces costs, and enhances the quality of care.
+Many veterans use the VA exclusively for hearing health care, and we believe that providing an excellent audiology experience will encourage them to consider other VA services.
+Our goal is to give veterans the option to receive quality, lifelong hearing care at their local VA clinic.
 See more

 Images